pwwang/vcfstats/README.md

 [Documentation][1]

+## Motivation
+There are a couple of tools that can plot some statistics of VCF files, include `bcftools` and `jvarkit`.
+However, none of them could:
+1. plot specific metrics
+2. customize the plots
+3. focus on variants with certain filters

 ## Installation
 `vcfstats` also requires R with ggplot2 to be installed.
 If you are doing `pie` chart, `ggrepel` is also required.